 Elevated Work Platform (OSSA)

-This 8-hour course will contain basic operational principles for both the vertical aerial platform (scissor lift) and the boom-supported aerial platform.
-The scissor lift and boom lift will be available for students to use during the practical portion of the instruction.
-To receive the elevated work platform certification, participants must successfully navigate through a predetermined course on both machines.
+This 8-hour course will contain theory on the basic operational principles for both the vertical aerial platform (scissor lift) and the boom-supported aerial platform.
+The boom lift will be available for students to use during the practical portion of the instruction.
+To receive the elevated work platform certification, participants must successfully navigate the boom lift through a predetermined course.
+Note: A practical on the boom lift is included.
+A practical on the scissor lift can be added for an additional charge.

-The skilled EWP operator is one who has at least 100 hours of recent experience on a EWP.
 This course is intended for experienced operators requiring certification in order to meet their legislative requirements.
 The focus of the program is to ensure the operator understands the basic knowledge and skills necessary to operate the EWP in a safe manner.
+Note: Practical time on the scissor lift, boom lift or both can be provided.
+Additional charges may apply.